risqiikhsani/tdd-bdd-final-project-ibm/README.md

 You will be given partial implementations in each of these files to get you started.
 Use those implementations as examples of the code you should write.

+## Tests

+Use the lab environment to clone the project from the GitHub link provided

+    Run nosetests and ensure that all tests pass and test coverage is 95% or better Run the application with honcho start in on terminal shell In another terminal shell run the behavecommand and ensure that there are seven (7) scenarios (one each for Read a Product, Update a Product, Delete a Product, List all Products, List by Category, List by Available, and List by Name) and that all scenarios pass.

 ## License

 Licensed under the Apache License.
 See [LICENSE](/LICENSE)